NaboriRuta/2083-super-pit/README.md

 ## Quick File Description
 - plywood-cut-lists contains a cut list of how the pieces are cut out initially as well as what the finished pieces will end up looking like
-- cad-files contains all of the SOLIDWORKS CAD files used
+- swx-files contains all of the SOLIDWORKS CAD files used
+- step-files contains the main sections of the SOLIDWORKS files, just in .STEP format so it's compatible with all CAD software
-- model-pics contains pictures of the Super Pit for people who don't have SOLIDWORKS on their computer
+- model-pics contains pictures of the Super Pit for people who don't have SOLIDWORKS or any form of CAD on their computer

 ## For CAD People
 - You will notice parts like "Tongue Extrusion Alt 1"